Javascript is not enabled.

 “Cognitive decline is among the top health concerns for most older adults,” Chirag Vyas, lead author on the latest study in the trio of trials and an instructor in the department of psychiatry at Massachusetts General Hospital, said in a news release.
 There’s potential for a daily multivitamin to be “an appealing and accessible approach to slow cognitive aging,” he said.

 In the first study, a team of researchers from the Wake Forest University School of Medicine, in collaboration with Brigham and Women’s Hospital in Boston, tested whether daily administration of cocoa extract versus a placebo and a multivitamin-mineral versus a placebo could improve cognition in more than 2,200 adults 65 and older over the course of three years.
 The cocoa extract — rich in compounds called flavonols that have been linked to better brain health — had no impact on cognition, according to the study, published in 2022 in the journal Alzheimer’s & Dementia.
-The adults who were randomly assigned to take a daily multivitamin saw a statistically significant improvement — one that translated to a 60 percent slowing of cognitive decline (or a nearly two-year delay in brain aging, meaning they tested as well as someone two years younger would be expected to perform on the tests).

 In the second study, researchers randomized more than 3,500 participants 60 and older into two groups: a placebo group and a multivitamin group.
-They found that those in the multivitamin group performed better on memory tests compared with the placebo group and delayed memory changes by the equivalent of slightly more than three years.
+They found that those in the multivitamin group performed better on memory tests compared with the placebo group and had delayed memory changes by the equivalent of slightly more than three years.
 The results were published in 2023 in The American Journal of Clinical Nutrition.

-“The finding that a daily multivitamin improved memory and slowed cognitive aging in three separate placebo-controlled studies in COSMOS is exciting and further supports the promise of multivitamins as a safe, accessible and affordable approach to protecting cognitive health in older adults,” JoAnn Manson, M.D., COSMOS colead and chief of the division of preventive medicine at Brigham and Women’s Hospital, said in a news release.
+“The finding that a daily multivitamin improved memory and slowed cognitive aging in three separate placebo-controlled studies in COSMOS is exciting and further supports the promise of multivitamins as a safe, accessible and affordable approach to protecting cognitive health in older adults,” Dr. JoAnn Manson, COSMOS colead and chief of the division of preventive medicine at Brigham and Women’s Hospital, said in a news release.

 Not a dementia treatment